-ICC members would highly appreciate the opportunity to review the data supporting the modified pricing matrix, as well as the possibility to comment on the results once they are ready to be publicly available.
-In the view of ICC members, differentiated results are not necessary and data does not show meaningful geographic differences.
-Regardless, if uplifts will be applied for certain countries, presumably based on higher results demonstrated in the data, then comparable for those countries should also be removed from the general data set.
+ICC members would highly appreciate the opportunity to review the data supporting the modified pricing matrix, as well as the possibility to comment on the results once they are ready to be made publicly available.
+In the view of ICC members, differentiated results are not necessary and the data do not show meaningful geographic differences.
+Regardless, if uplifts are to be applied for certain countries, presumably based on higher results demonstrated in the data, then comparables for those countries should also be removed from the general data set.

 [Figure 4.2] - Modified pricing matrix (return on sales %) for tested parties located in qualifying jurisdictions (p.28)